 Master These Meal Prep Hacks

-quesadillaor make a chicken salad.
-Black beans, steamed broccoli, quinoa or hardboiledeggs can similarly be made in bulk and then used as the base or a complement to a larger meal.
+2. Go simple to make more: The simplest dishes can be made into many more meals, so be creative as you think about the variety in your menu.
+Take grilled chicken, for example, you can add it to a sandwich, top a salad, add it to a quesadilla, or make a chicken salad.
+Black beans, steamed broccoli, quinoa or hardboiled eggs can similarly be made in bulk and then used as the base or a complement to a larger meal.
 There's nothing that sends people to the drive-thru faster than getting bored eating the same meal three days in a row, so look for simple ways to change things up.

-leftoverfrom this or that recipe.
+5. Freeze extra herbs: To minimize food waste, do not discard any fresh herbs leftover from this or that recipe.
 Instead, toss 1/3 cup of olive oil with two cups of fresh herbs in a blender and blend until smooth.
-Freeze the mixture in ice cube trays and, once frozen, remove each cube and store in a resealable plastic bag.
-Label the bag with the name of the herb and store in the freezer for up to two months.
-Later, this paste can be used as a quick way to add flavor to fish and chicken, or to make a tasty salad dressing—no extra chopping involved.
+Freeze the mixture in ice cube trays and, once frozen, remove each cube and store it in a resealable plastic bag.
+Label the bag with the name of the herb and store it in the freezer for up to two months.
+Later, this paste can be used as a quick way to add flavor to fish and chicken or to make a tasty salad dressing—no extra chopping involved.

-hangry" cravings that send you to the first sweet or salty snack you see in the vending machine.
-While there are many simple grab-and-go foods to stock up on for healthy snacks, (think single-serve Greek yogurt or pre-portioned nut butter packets), those items are often overpriced for the amount of food you get.
+7. Meal prep snacks: While snacking gets a bad rap thanks to the idea that a good snack equals mindless munching, snacking with purpose can help keep your body fueled between meals and effectively curb any "hangry" cravings that send you to the first sweet or salty snack you see in the vending machine.
+While there are many simple grab-and-go foods to stock up on for healthy snacks, (think single-serve Greek yogurt or pre-portioned nut butter packets), those items are often overpriced for the food you get.
 You can easily prep a few portion-friendly snacks to last throughout the week by buying individual ingredients and using your own reusable containers.
 Try prepping energy bites or balls, trail mix, ice pops made with Greek yogurt and fruit, or chopped vegetables and homemade hummus.